golioth/docs/docs/reference/5-command-line-tools/1-goliothctl/goliothctl_lightdb.md

 # Update a data on multiple devices
 $ goliothctl lightdb set --tag [tag name] /test -b "{\"state\":1}" --format json {"state":1}

+# Listen to lightdb messages from a device
+$ goliothctl lightb listen [device name]

+# Listen to lightdb messages from a device at a specific path
+$ goliothctl lightb listen [device name] /test

 ```

 ### Options